 What has been your most memorable moment in CrossFit and why?

-How would you say CrossFit has shaped you as a person outside of the gym?
+How has CrossFit shaped you as a person outside of the gym?

 I think the opportunities I've had competing and running the affiliate gym with my brother have exposed me to the community so much, and I've learned that everyone has a story.
 Being able to listen to people's lives and what they've overcome is something special.
 It has taught me to be a better listener to people in and out of the gym, and that a lot of people just want to express what they've been through to you.